storj/docs/src/pages/dcs/how-tos/unitrends-integration-guide/index.md

 title: Unitrends
 slug: how-tos/unitrends-integration-guide
 createdAt: 2023-01-04T14:50:10.000Z
-updatedAt: 2023-03-09T18:52:50.000Z
+updatedAt: 2023-07-20T21:37:20.088Z
 docId: hUGykcHCQO4pRDRHaIxQX
 pageTitle: Unitrends Integration Guide
 ---

-Unitrends provides backup appliances, backup software, and cloud data protection that leverage cutting edge technology to automate manual tasks, eliminate management complexity, and deliver tested hardware and software resilience.
+Unitrends provides backup appliances, backup software, and cloud data protection that leverage cutting-edge technology to automate manual tasks, eliminate management complexity, and deliver tested hardware and software resilience.
 The Unitrends backup software identifies and resolves software issues that threaten backup and recovery before they happen.
 Unitrends backup appliances help IT administrators save more time on data backups.
-Its** **intuitive management console lets you quickly and easily search, filter, manage and recover thousands of backups.
+Its** **intuitive management console lets you quickly and easily search, filter, manage, and recover thousands of backups.

 Find more information on the [Unitrends website](https://www.unitrends.com/products).
 Request a [free trial](https://www.unitrends.com/confirm/free-trial) of Unitrends, as well.